core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Endpoint lookups result in links to registration resources.
 Endpoint registration resources are annotated with their endpoint names (ep), sectors (d, if present) and registration base URI (base; reports the registrant-ep's address if no explicit base was given) as well as a constant resource type (rt="core.rd-ep"); the lifetime (lt) is not reported.
-Additional endpoint attributes are added as link attributes to their endpoint link unless their specification says otherwise.
+Additional endpoint attributes are added as target attributes to their endpoint link unless their specification says otherwise.

 Serializations derived from Link Format, SHOULD present links to endpoints in path-absolute form or, if required, as absolute references.
 (This approach avoids the RFC6690 ambiguities.)